 These situations include emergency treatment, disclosures to the Secretary of the Department of Health and Human Services, and certain uses and disclosures that do not require authorization.

 The request must be received in writing, placed in the medical record, and linked to each record of care or the appropriate episode of care.
 Requests to modify or terminate a restriction that may no longer be applicable should be in writing and sent to the Privacy Office.
-The Privacy Office will review restriction requests, maintain a centralized log, and as necessary, conduct periodic audits to confirm the applicability.
+The Privacy Office will review restriction requests, maintain documentation of requests, and as necessary, conduct periodic audits to confirm the applicability.

 Right to Request Restrictions on Disclosures to Their Health Plan for Services Paid for Out of Pocket

 CUHC must agree to a request from a patient to restrict certain disclosures of the patient’s PHI to the patient’s health plan if the disclosure of the PHI pertains solely to a health care service and the patient has paid in full for the service out of pocket.
-Refer to the Clinical Revenue Self Pay FSC Selection Policy for additional information.
+Refer to the Clinical Revenue Self-Pay Follow Up policy for additional information.

 Request for Communications at an Alternate Location or by Alternate Means

 Patients may request to receive communication related to their medical information in a certain way (e.g., by phone only) or at a certain location (e.g., use work address).
 Patients who request communications at an alternate location or by alternate means should be referred to complete the Request for Restriction on Use or Disclosure of Health Information form and requests should be forwarded to the Privacy Office who will review with the related provider / practice manager to determine if the request can be accomodated.

-Right to a Paper Copy of the Notice of Privacy Practice
+Right to a Paper Copy of the Notice Of Privacy Practice (NOPP)

 Right to File a Complaint